CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 ### Image arguments

-An images are passed via pointers to argument's buffer.
-An image pointers points to image resource and image informations.
+Images are passed via pointers to argument's buffer.
+The image pointers points to image resource and image informations.
 Image resources tooks 8 dwords.
 8 dword hold information about channel data type.
 Following table describes data channel type value's and their counterpart from OpenCL: